 Building the bright future for our country’s youth might be difficult, but guiding the youth to make their future bright is quite possible.
-To make this possible, Government of India launched Pradhan Mantri Kaushal Vikas Yojana (PMKVY) under Ministry of Skill Development & Entrepreneurship (MSDE).
+To make this possible, the Government of India launched Pradhan Mantri Kaushal Vikas Yojana (PMKVY) under the Ministry of Skill Development & Entrepreneurship (MSDE).
+As per the Minister of State for Skills Development and Entrepreneurship Ministry, 13.2 million candidates have benefitted from this scheme from the date of its launch since 2015.

 PMKVY enables country’s youth to get industry-relevant skill training that further helps them in making their lifestyle better.
 This scheme helps in the improvement of working efficiency of daily wage earners by distributing monetary rewards and awards, followed by providing free skill training to country’s youth.